Karuu-01/News-Portal-Java/README.md

 - Users:

   One to many relationships between department and users.
+-
+2. As a user, I want to see individual users, their details, i.e position in the company, their roles, which department(s) they are associated with etc